rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 }
 ```

-Based on the output, there are two EC2 instances:
+Based on the output, there were two EC2 instances:
 1. IPv4 Address: `54.255.155.134`
 2. IPv4 Address: `13.213.29.24`

-Since `13.213.29.24` was the staging server, it can be deduced that `54.255.155.134` is likely the production server.
+Since `13.213.29.24` was the staging server, it could be deduced that `54.255.155.134` was likely the production server.

 ![](/assets/images/tisc2023/Pasted image 20231002210630.png)

-The production server may also be configured for mTLS, hence the previous private key and certificate were used again:
+The production server may also be configured for mTLS, I used the previous private key and certificate again:

 ```bash
 $ curl -k --cert ./client.crt --key client.key https://54.255.155.134